sirouk/endpoint-watchdog/README.md

 python3 endpoint_watchdog.py
 ```

-On the first run, you will be prompted to enter your endpoint URL, watch interval, and Discord webhook URL.
+On the first run, you will be prompted to enter your endpoint URL, watch interval, Discord webhook URL, and Discord mention code.
 The script will validate these inputs and save them to a `.env` file for future use.

 ### Running as a PM2 service